How Much To Install A Sunroof

 Can dealerships install sunroofs?

-Most dealerships do not install custom sunroofs themselves.
-They usually sell cars with factory-installed sunroofs or refer third parties.
+Most don’t do custom installs themselves.
+They sell cars with factory sunroofs or refer you to third-party shops that specialize in aftermarket work.

 How much does a sunroof add to the price of a car?